 Queenstown offers some exceptional dining options.
 It must!
 It spends most of the year catering to the well-heeled international crowd who demand good grub.
 Three hands went up for all of the foods and trust me, we literally rolled out of Queenstown.
 My top pick would be Tanoshi which do the most succulent katsu chook that money can buy tucked away in one of the alleyways of Q town.

 The best breakfast I found, and it goes without saying (but not writing, apparently) is a burger from the world-famous Fergburger.
-Lovingly referred to by some as “Queenstown’s worst kept secret”, Fergburger has been satisfying event the most ardent of culinary critics – both domestic and international – for a number of years.
+Lovingly referred to by some as “Queenstown’s worst kept secret”, Fergburger has been satisfying even the most ardent of culinary critics – both domestic and international – for a number of years.
 So good in fact that two of those delicious buns were consumed over the long weekend.
 And at any time of the day too.
 Hungry at 2am?
 Fergburger.
 I’ve never known love quite like it.
 If the queue is too long however, grab a pie next door (and a doughnut) from Fergbaker.
 No regurts.

 Just take a look at this juicy burger, and tell us you don’t want a piece of the action: